coverclock/com-diag-hazer/README.md

     $GLGSV,3,3,11,85,26,103,25,86,02,152,29,1*75\r\n

-This GSV sentence says it is the third of three GSV sentences for the GLONASS constellation, and there are eleven total sateliites cited in the three GSV sentences.
+This GSV sentence says it is the third of three GSV sentences for the GLONASS constellation, and there are eleven total satellites cited in the three GSV sentences.

-GSV is unusal amongst the typical NMEA sentences in that it is variable length.
-Each GSV setence can contain at most four satellites, each represented by four numbers: the space vehicle ID (which is specific to the constellation), the SV's elevation in degrees, the SV's azimuth in degrees, and the signal strength in dB Hz.
+GSV is unusual amongst the typical NMEA sentences in that it is variable length.
+Each GSV sentence can contain at most four satellites, each represented by four numbers: the space vehicle ID (which is specific to the constellation), the SV's elevation in degrees, the SV's azimuth in degrees, and the signal strength in dB Hz.

 The two prior GSV sentences for this report of GLONASS satellites in view would have had at most four satellites, for a total of eight, leaving three satellites for this final sentence in the sequence.
 This sentence only has the metrics for two satellites.
 Note also that this messages has the optional signal identifier as its last field before